zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 `cat /var/zosmf/configuration/servers/zosmfServer/bootstrap.properties | grep izu.ssl.key.store.saf.keyring`

-This will return a line like:
+This will return a line like the following one:

 `izu.ssl.key.store.saf.keyring=IZUKeyring.IZUDFLT`

-This should be the same keyring name as specified in the PARMLIB member for z/OSMF; for example, in SYS1.PARMLIB(IZUPRMxx) you will see a line like
+This should be the same keyring name as specified in the PARMLIB member for z/OSMF; for example, in SYS1.PARMLIB(IZUPRMxx) you will see a line like this:

-  KEYRING_NAME('IZUKeyring.IZUDFLT')
+`KEYRING_NAME('IZUKeyring.IZUDFLT')`

-You need to run following commands as superuser to import z/OSMF certificates.
-Substitute the value of the z/OSMF keyring obtained above from `bootstrap.properties` in the value of the `--zosmf-keyring` parameter:
+You need to run the following commands as superuser to import z/OSMF certificates.
+Substitute the value of the z/OSMF keyring that is obtained above from `bootstrap.properties` in the value of the `--zosmf-keyring` parameter:

 ```
     su